is not a "Not-For-Profit" organization and staff member(s) conduct all aspects of operations from personal funds.

 citizens on the value and need to correctly preserve cemeteries.

 An added benifit expressed and encouraged occurs when Jack conducts lectures on preserving family

 history, for the next generation.
 Through Jack and Brenda's efforts and those of the local communities where these cemeteries

 are located, once endangered Hallowed Grounds are again being properly recognized and respected.

-If you have any questions please contact Jack at email@example.com or http://www.jackrobinsonbooks.com or through http://www.PayPal.com (Please remember that any financial gratuitous gift is NOW tax deductable since Jack is associated with a bonified "Not-For-Profit" Organization.
+If you have any questions please contact Jack at firstname.lastname@example.org or http://www.lulu.com/jackrobinson or through http://www.PayPal.com (Please remember that any financial gratuitous gift is NOT tax deductable since Jack is NOT associated with any

 Please tell your friends and associates about this site.
-Donate, even a few dollars, to help this long overdue preservation
+Donating, even a few dollars on a gift card, will help this

 Jack Robinson, MA